 How To Write the “About Me” Section of Your Resume?

-Crafting an introduction to your resume is an essential part of personalising your resume.
+Crafting or writing an “about me” in your resume is an essential part of personalising your resume.

 Unfortunately, many people find it difficult to talk about themselves, so writing a personal statement can be challenging.